Old Dominion is Getting an Upgrade… to Solar Power

 Virginia Homeowners Are Switching to Solar (Without Paying A Dime Up Front!)

 IKEA and Prologis aren’t the only ones that have switched to solar power in Virginia.
-In fact, 32.4% of electricity used in Virginia comes from rooftop solar power.
+In fact, rooftop solar power in Virginia is estimated to be capable of providing 32.4% of electricity used in the state.
 With prices falling 53% in the last five years and 68,605 houses currently powered by solar power, Old Dominion isn’t showing signs of stopping.
 The state’s solar electricity is expected to triple in the next five years.

 Click here to see how it works!